 Greece’s central government recorded a primary cash balance deficit of 2.72 billion euros in the first two months of the year, according to figures released by the Bank of Greece.

 Leveraging the positive sentiment following the ECB announcement last week that it would pick up the pace on bond purchases, thereby settling the latest sovereign bond markets jitters, Greece issued an ultra-long 30-year benchmark, its longest issue since January 2007.

-The budget primary balance recorded a surplus of 494 million euros in the first three months of 2020, compared to a surplus of 1.44 billion in March 2019, the final Finance Ministry (MoF) budget execution bulletin showed on Monday.
+The budget primary balance recorded a deficit of 1.5 billion euros in the two month of 2021, compared with a surplus of 831 million in the same period of 2020, the preliminary Finance Ministry budget execution bulletin for February showed.

 Greece’s seasonally adjusted unemployment rate fell to 15.8 percent in December from 16.2 percent in November, Hellenic Statistical Authority’s data showed on Wednesday.